bmwant/hapless/README.md

 See [DEVELOP.md](https://github.com/bmwant/hapless/blob/main/DEVELOP.md) to setup your local development environment and feel free to create a pull request with a new feature.

-### Releases changelog
+### Releases

-Changelog file was removed; you can now view the changes made in each release on the [Releases](https://github.com/bmwant/hapless/releases) page.
+Changes made in each release can be found on the [Releases](https://github.com/bmwant/hapless/releases) page.

+Python versions compatibility:

+* `0.11.1` is the last version to support Python `3.7`

 ### See also